shayen71421/NeuroLearn/README.md

    --retrieval-min-similarity 0.35
 ```

+**Opt-in features:**
+- **Story Mode:** After any answer, type `story` at the prompt to get a child-friendly Malayalam story version.
+Also available via `--story` flag for single-query mode.
+- **Chapter Mode:** Type `chapter` at the prompt to enter a drill harness grounded in a specific PDF chapter (and optionally a module within it).
+Also available via `--chapter-mode` flag.

 **Behavior notes:**
 - Greetings/thanks are treated as smalltalk and answered without retrieval.
 - If no sources are found, the CLI returns an explicit no-sources error instead of a generated answer.